Amy Hebert

 Amy T. Hebert (née Talbot) is a woman from Mathews, Louisiana, United States, who was convicted of murdering her two children in August 2007 in an act of revenge against her ex-husband; she also killed the family dog.
 Hebert was sentenced to life in prison without the possibility of parole.

 Background

-Amy Hebert, originally from Larfourche Parish, Louisiana, worked as a teacher's aide at Lockport Lower Elementary School in Lockport.
+Amy Hebert, originally from Lafourche Parish, Louisiana, worked as a teacher's aide at Lockport Lower Elementary School in Lockport.
 In Hebert's criminal trial, experts summoned by the prosecution and the defense stated that Hebert had been severely depressed around the time she committed the crime.

 Hebert's husband, Chad Hebert, sought a divorce in 2005, which was finalized in April of the following year.
 Chad subsequently entered into a relationship with another woman, whom he married in 2008.

 At the times of their deaths, Hebert's son, Braxton John Hebert, attended Lockport Lower, while her daughter, Camille Catherine, attended Lockport Upper Elementary School.
 Chad and Amy Hebert held joint custody of the children.
 Raymond Legendre of Houma Today/The Daily Comet stated that Braxton was "mildly autistic".
 The family had a dog named Princess.